-Texans for Natural Gas is a grassroots organization that gives a voice to those who support natural gas.
+Texans for Natural Gas (TNG) is a grassroots organization that gives a voice to those who support Texas oil and natural gas.
 We are proud of all that natural gas has done for our Texas communities and the significant benefits it brings to our state’s economy, schools, and neighborhoods.

 We would love your help!
-With millions of Texans on Facebook, there’s an opportunity to get involved right now by joining our community with a simple click of the mouse.
+There’s an opportunity to get involved right now by joining our community with a simple click of the mouse.
+Click here!

 Texas Oil And Natural Gas